-Our nominating, compensation and corporate governance committee is comprised of Peter Lewis, David Hall and Geoff MacKay.
+Our nominating, compensation and corporate governance committee is comprised of Peter Lewis, David Hall and Peter Lowry.
 The purpose of the nominating, compensation and corporate governance committee is to identify individuals qualified to become directors on our board of directors or any of its committees, consistent with criteria approved by our board of directors, and to select, or to recommend that our board of directors select, such director nominees, whether at the next annual meeting of the shareholders or otherwise.
 The committee also periodically evaluates the qualifications and independence of each director on our board of directors or its various committees and recommend to our board of directors, as the committee may deem appropriate, any recommended changes in the composition of our board of directors or any of its committees.
 The committee also develops and recommends to our board of directors corporate governance principles applicable to our company and annually assess the performance of our board of directors.
-It also reviews compensation paid to the executive officers of the Company.